fw4spl-org/fw4spl-doc/Tutorials/src/Tuto02DataServiceBasic.rst

         servicesReg
         gui
         guiQt
-        io # contains the interface for reader and writer. ioVTK # contains the reader and writer for VTK files (image and mesh). visuVTK # loads VTK rendering library (fwRenderVTK). visuVTKQt # containsthe vtk Renderer window interactor manager using Qt.
+        ioVTK # contains the reader and writer for VTK files (image and mesh). visuVTK # loads VTK rendering library (fwRenderVTK). visuVTKQt # containsthe vtk Renderer window interactor manager using Qt.